Q: My kids and I get pink eye every once in a while. Are there any natural remedies for pink eye?

 Allergic conjunctivitis is marked by tearing, itching, and redness in both eyes and may respond to an antihistamine.

-Beyond that, recommendations for natural remedies for pink are pretty much the same.
+Beyond that, recommendations for natural remedies for pink eye are pretty much the same.

 Bathe the eyes with either warm water or water mixed with a pinch of salt several times during the day.
 Apply warm compresses (cotton pads dipped in warm water) to the affected eye for five to 10 minutes three or four times a day.
 Chamomile compresses are particularly soothing; simply dip a teabag in warm water and place over the eye.